Powerlearnproject/se-day1-assignment-rutendomususa/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is the systematic application of engineering principles to the design, development, testing, deployment, and maintenance of software.
+It involves the use of methodologies, tools, and techniques to create high-quality, efficient, and reliable software systems that meet user requirements and are maintainable over time.
+Software engineering is a cornerstone of the technology industry, providing the methods and tools necessary to develop software that is reliable, efficient, and scalable.
+As technology continues to evolve, the importance of software engineering will only grow, driving advancements across all sectors of the economy.

 Identify and describe at least three key milestones in the evolution of software engineering.